Visual Occlusion Goggles Module

 Getting Started

-- Connect your Visual Occlusion Goggles — Via USB
+- Connect your Visual Occlusion Goggles — USB (sVOG) or XBee dongle (wVOG)

-- Enable the Visual Occlusion Goggles module — From the Modules menu
+- Enable the module — From the Modules menu

 - Wait for the device tab — Indicates successful detection